 V3105.
 The 'a' variable was used after it was assigned through null-conditional operator.
 NullReferenceException is possible.

-This diagnostic warns you that a 'NullReferenceException' exception may be thrown during the program's execution.
-The analyzer issues a warning if you do not check a variable for 'null' and then call the variable's method or access its field or property.
-The key point is, the variable's value is calculated with an expression that uses the null-conditional operator.
+This diagnostic rule warns you that a 'NullReferenceException' may be thrown during program execution.
+The analyzer issues this warning when the variable field is accessed without checking whether the variable is 'null'.
+The key point is that the value of the variable is calculated with an expression that uses the null-conditional operator.

 public int Foo (Person person)